shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Controlled-Lighting-System.md

   <img src="https://shawenyao.github.io/Photos/Light/problem.png" />
 </div>

 There is a problem with such design, however.
 The fact that the two sensors work _independently_ and _memorylessly_ brings a serious inconvenience.
 If I decide to stay on the stairs, there's no way for the system to extend the duration of the lighting.
-For instance, after my movement is picked up by the first sensor, the light is set to stay on for a predetermined amount of time (however generous that amount is).
+For example, after my movement is picked up by the first sensor, the light is set to stay on for a predetermined amount of time (however generous that amount is).
 Even if another sensor (or the same one, for the matter) detects further motion, its signal will be useless since it merely tries to turn on a light that is already on, or off when it's already off.
 The system calls for an upgrade.

 ## Design 3: Coordinating the Sensors